 It may come as a surprise but you can train a puppy right from day one to have zero accidents in the house and never chew any of your favourite shoes or pants.

-Puppies are one of my favourite things in life and I want to ensure that you have the best time possible with your puppy.
+Puppies are one of our favourite things in life and we want to ensure that you have the best time possible with your puppy.

 For puppy training in Calgary give us a call if you have any questions: 403-